friendlymatthew/landingpage/README.md

 # About

-[`Lorem Ratesumusic`](https://matthewkim0.github.io/landingpage/) is a landing page for a fictious Ancient Roman music rating app for Software Engineering, COMP333 at Wesleyan University.
+[`Lorem Ratesumusic`](https://matthewkim0.github.io/landingpage/) is a landing page for a fictious Ancient Roman music rating app for Software Engineering class (COMP333) at Wesleyan University.

-*NOTE: This site was designed and published as part of Software Engineering class, COMP333, at Wesleyan University.
+*NOTE: This site was designed and published as part of Software Engineering class at Wesleyan University.
 This is a fictious platform that is not publically available but rather is created as training exercise.*